wssuite/NurseScheduler/INSTALL.md

   ````
   We add the option --with-cpx=no because some incompatibilities have been noticed between CPLEX 12.7+ and BCP 1.4.
 The option can be withdrawn if no recent version of CPLEX is installed.

+  On Windows, BCP can be installed using the gcc distribution packaged in MSYS2 (https://www.msys2.org/).

-  3. For developpers: If you need to debug the code and enter BCP.
+  #####- For developpers: if you need to debug the code and enter BCP.
   Build BCP once again with the following commands:
   ````bash
   cd /path/to/coinor/directory/Bcp-1.4